-Requires any contract with a third-party to operate a facility to house Michigan prisoners to include a provision allowing access to facilities and appropriate records by the Auditor General and Legislative Corrections Ombudsman.
+Requires any contract with a third party to operate a facility to house Michigan prisoners to include a provision allowing access to facilities and appropriate records by the Auditor General and Legislative Corrections Ombudsman.
 Executive deletes.
 House retains.
+Senate retains.
+Conference retains.